 Solar Arrays: We offer a variety of solar array solutions for spacecraft spanning the entire spectrum of satellite size, power needs, and orbital location.
 We possess proprietary technologies, technical knowhow, and the facilities to design, build, and deliver competitive power generation solutions tailored to customer need.
-Of particular note, our patented and award-winning ROSA technology features an innovative "roll- out" design which uses composite booms to serve as both the primary structural elements and the deployment actuator, and a modular photovoltaic blanket assembly that can be configured into a variety of solar array architectures.
-When configured for launch, ROSA stowed configuration allows extremely large solar arrays to be stowed compactly within launch vehicles.
+Of particular note, our patented and award-winning ROSA technology features an innovative "roll-out" design which uses composite booms to serve as both the primary structural elements and the deployment actuator, and a modular photovoltaic blanket assembly that can be configured into a variety of solar array architectures.
+When configured for launch, ROSA stows into a compact cylindrical volume yielding efficient space utilization.
+The unique ROSA stowed configuration allows extremely large solar arrays to be stowed compactly within launch vehicles.